South Tyrol

 Alto Adige DOC: A Wine of Excellence in a Region of Great Traditions

-What is the South Tyrolean DOC?
+What is the Alto Adige DOC?

-Who are the most important producers of DOC Alto Adige wines?
+Who are the most important producers of Alto Adige DOC wines?

-What are the prices of DOC Alto Adige wines?
+What are the prices of Alto Adige DOC wines?

-The prices of DOC Alto Adige wines vary according to the producer, the grapes used and the vintage.
-The wines produced in the Alto Adige DOC can be purchased at prices ranging from 10 to 30 euros per litre.
-However, there are also luxury products produced in the Alto Adige DOC which can cost up to 100 euros per litre.
+The prices of Alto Adige DOC wines vary depending on the producer, the grapes used, and the vintage.
+Alto Adige DOC wines can be purchased for prices ranging from 10 to 30 euros per liter.
+However, there are also luxury products produced in the Alto Adige DOC that can cost up to 100 euros per liter.

 Megamenu